EU reaches deal on Ukraine aid, tax on big corporations | Law-Order

 EU reaches deal on Ukraine aid, tax on big corporations

-The 27 envoys of the EU nations reached the deal late on Monday in a move that also sees Budapest getting a bigger part of promised funds that had long been in jeopardy over complaints by the other member states that Prime Minister Viktor Orban had veered away from the democratic rule of law.
+The 27 envoys of the EU nations reached a tentative agreement lateon Monday in a deal that also sees Budapest getting a bigger part of promised funds that had long been in jeopardy over complaints by the other member states that Prime Minister Viktor Orban had veered away from the democratic rule of law.

-The European Union reached a deal in principle to send an 18 billion euro (USD 18.93 billion) financial aid package to Ukraine and approve a minimum tax of major corporations in a big move that overcame a rift between the European Union and recalcitrant member Hungary.
-The 27 envoys of the EU nations reached the deal late on Monday in a move that also sees Budapest getting a bigger part of promised funds that had long been in jeopardy over complaints by the other member states that Prime Minister Viktor Orban had veered away from the democratic rule of law.
-Hungary had used its veto up to now to get the two major deals through, amid complaints from others that Orban was abusing his powers so he could get his recovery and aid funds.
+The European Union reached a deal in principle to send an 18 billion euro (USD 18.93 billion) financial aid package to Ukraine and approve a minimum tax on major corporations in a big move that narrowed a rift between the bloc and recalcitrant member Hungary.
+The 27 envoys of the EU nations reached a tentative agreement lateon Monday in a deal that also sees Budapest getting a bigger part of promised funds that had long been in jeopardy over complaints by the other member states that Prime Minister Viktor Orban had veered away from the democratic rule of law.
 “Megadeal!,” the EU's Czech presidency said on Twitter.
 The deal is still tentative because it needs to be signed off on but no major obstacles are expected.
-The deal comes ahead of Thursday's summit of EU leaders and a continued rift with Budapest could have turned the meeting into a messy affair.(AP) RUP
+Hungary had used its veto up to now to get the two major deals through, amid complaints from others that Orban was abusing his powers so he could get his recovery and aid funds.
+The deal comes ahead of Thursday's summit of EU leaders and a continued rift with Budapest could have turned the meeting into a major standoff.

+Under the agreement in principle, Hungary sees a pandemic recovery plan approved worth 5.8 billion euros if Budapest implement 27 “super milestones” on democratic reforms to unlock the funding.
+Many nations had already said Hungary had made some positive efforts.
+And the nations also agreed to decrease the proposed suspension in regular aid funds by about 1.2 billion euros to some approximately 6.3 billion euros in commitments.
+The deal allows Orban to claim victory because he was able reduce the penalties he faced.
+But he still was slapped with major fines that are likely to impact his struggling economy.

+“A small but important victory” for the rule of law in the EU, said Petri Sarvamaa, the parliament's negotiator on the issue.
+The EU as a whole will be able to present a united front backing Ukraine after unseemly scenes of political brinkmanship had delayed the process for long and left a needy ally in the lurch and facing a major struggle to make financial commitments next year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)